Dewanshakib/dewanshakib/README.md

 ### Hi there 👋, My name is Dewan Shakib
 #### A passionate frontend developer from bangladesh
 I am a student.
 I love to code.
 My specialty is web development.
-I want to be a professional programmer.
+I want to be a professional web developer .

 Skills: REACT / JS / HTML / CSS/ Node Js